 The Belmont Eye Center is dedicated to setting the highest standards in the diagnosis and treatment of vision problems involving the cornea to protect and restore eyesight.
 The Center coordinates and supports research and education in the field of ophthalmology and corneal surgery to establish new successful forms of treatments.
 It exemplifies the traditions that make New York University Langone Medical Center and Weill Cornell Medical College – New York Presbyterian Hospital two of the most prestigious academic centers in the world, combining superior medical research, physician education and patient care.

-Our practice is dedicated to the specialized field of corneal surgery.
-Our greatest distinction continues to be the expert training and personal care our NYC laser eye surgery patients receive here in our office.
+Our practice is dedicated to the specialized field of corneal surgery, including LASIK, PRK, No-Cut LASIK, and PK.
+Our greatest distinction continues to be the expertise and personal care our NYC laser eye surgery patients receive here in our office.

 Dr. Belmont is the Director of the Resident Refractive Surgical Education/Laser Vision Correction Program and a Clinical Associate Professor of Ophthalmology at New York University School of Medicine.
 She served as Director of the Cornea Service and Founding Director of the Laser Vision Correction Center at the Weill Medical College of Cornell University-New York Presbyterian Hospital from 1997 to 2007.
 She also has operating privileges at the two prestigious eye surgery hospitals in the city: New York Eye And Ear Infirmary and Manhattan Eye Ear and Throat Hospital.
 As a renowned Manhattan LASIK and cataracts surgeon, she leads a Corneal Surgery Fellowship program, and during the academic year, she has a Fellow with her to train and observe.